 Midterm or During Term Course Exam Schedule Conflict Policies

 These policies apply to exams scheduled during the semester.
-See Final Examination Policies regarding exams held on designated University final exam dates.
+See Final Examination Policies regarding exams held on designated university final exam dates.

 When instructors plan to give exams outside of class time, they should announce the dates and times at the first class meeting and list them on the course syllabus for distribution at the first class meeting.